About Auto-Renewable Subscriptions

 You can offer auto-renewable subscriptions to access multiple apps in your portfolio.
 Each app must be approved to use auto-renewable in-app purchases and must be published under the same developer name on the App Store.

-In iTunes Connect, you’ll need to set up separate and equivalent auto-renewable in-app purchases in each app offered in the multi-app subscription so that users can subscribe from any app.
-To avoid users paying multiple times for the same offering, you are responsible for verifying that they are subscribers in one of the apps before showing any subscription options.
+In App Store Connect, you’ll need to set up separate and equivalent auto-renewable in-app purchases in each app offered in the multi-app subscription so that users can subscribe from any app.
+To avoid users paying multiple times for the same offering, you are responsible for verifying that they are active subscribers in one of the apps before showing any subscription options.
 To do this, consider maintaining an account management system in which users create an account with your business to sign in to each app.